Richard Westall: Works

 Westall was a prolific book illustrator of both fiction and poetry, including the works of Sir Walter Scott, Oliver Goldsmith, William Cowper and Thomas Gray.
 Byron, who greatly admired his work, stated that "the brush has beat the poetry".
 Westall was commissioned to provide illustrations to John Boydell's editions of Shakespeare and John Milton.
 He also illustrated editions of the Bible, including one with John Martin.
 His oil painting Christ Crowned with Thorns is the altarpiece at All Souls Church, Langham Place, London.

-His portraiture, in a style similar to Lawrence's, included Princess Victoria (later Queen Victoria, for whom he was art teacher for eight years before his death on 4 December 1836), and Richard Ayton, a writer who collaborated with landscape artist William Daniell (Westall's brother-in-law).
+His portraiture, in a style similar to Lawrence's, included Princess Victoria (later Queen Victoria, for whom he was art teacher for eight years before his death on 4 December 1836), and Richard Ayton, a writer who collaborated with landscape artist William Daniell, who was Westall's brother-in-law.
+Westall is perhaps best known for several portraits of Lord Byron.
+One is in the National Portrait Gallery in London, another at Hughenden Manor, and a third in the House of Lords.

-Richard Westall is perhaps best known for several portraits of Lord Byron.
-One of these hangs in the National Portrait Gallery in London, another at Hughenden Manor, and a third in the House of Lords.
+His other works are in many UK museums, but will often not be on display.